 Don’t forget about minor parties and independent candidates!
 Although we have focused on the major political parties in the UK there are many candidates that represent smaller parties or even stand independently.
 It is always important to look into these candidates’ policies too.

-Constituency – An area of the country which votes for a candidate to represent them (the Constituents) in the House of Commons.
-There are 650 constituencies in the UK, one for each MP.
+An area of the country which votes for a candidate to represent them (the Constituents) in the House of Commons.
+There are 650 constituencies in the UK, one for each Member of Parliament.
 However, the Government is currently looking to reduce this number to 600.
 Constituencies are arranged in order to give each MP a roughly equal number of Constituents.

 Parliament is made up of the House of Commons and House of Lords, it’s role is to Legislate (make laws) and check the work of government.
 The government runs the country.
 It has responsibility for developing and implementing policy and for drafting laws.

 Government is lead by the Prime Minister and is usually made up by the party with the most ‘seats’ in the House of Commons.